0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 ![bloodhound-query](bloodhound-query.jpg)

 This query shows us no real path to being a domain admin.
-So we try another query: `Shortest Paths to Hgih Value Targets`
+So we try another query: `Shortest Paths to High Value Targets`

 ![bloodhound-query-2](bloodhound-query-2.jpg)